fattah247/UpTimePulse/README.md

 ## Architecture overview
 Here’s the quick mental model:

-`ping-agent` pings a URL and exposes `/metrics`.
+Helm renders the chart; `ping-agent` reads its target list from a ConfigMap (`/config/targets.json`), pings those URLs, and exposes `/metrics`.
 Prometheus scrapes it (and `api-gateway`), stores time‑series data, and Grafana draws the graphs.
 The `api-gateway` reads ping‑agent metrics and exposes JSON summaries so a client doesn’t have to read raw Prometheus text.
 Alerts go through Alertmanager and land in a tiny logger service for now.

 Data path: `ping-agent` → `Prometheus` → `Grafana`
 API path: `client` → `api-gateway` → `ping-agent` metrics